alanqrwang/alanqrwang.github.io/readinglist.md

 ### All readings
 <ins>2023:</ins>
-Hamilton, Ron Chernow
+*Hamilton*, Ron Chernow
-Human Compatible, Stuart Russell
+*Human Compatible*, Stuart Russell
-A Short History of Nearly Everything, Bill Bryson
+*A Short History of Nearly Everything*, Bill Bryson
-Man's Search for Meaning, Victor Frankl
+*Man's Search for Meaning*, Victor Frankl
-The Structure of Scientific Revolutions, Thoman Kuhn
+*The Structure of Scientific Revolutions*, Thoman Kuhn
-Ego is the Enemy, Ryan Holiday
+*Ego is the Enemy*, Ryan Holiday
-Caffeine, Michael Pollan
+*Caffeine*, Michael Pollan
-The Master and His Emissary, Iain McGilchrist
+*The Master and His Emissary*, Iain McGilchrist
-Einstein, Walter Isaacson
+*Einstein*, Walter Isaacson
-Bernoulli's Fallacy, Aubrey Clayton
+*Bernoulli's Fallacy*, Aubrey Clayton
-The Alignment Problem, Brian Christian
+*The Alignment Problem*, Brian Christian
+*Ikigai: the Japanese secret to a long and happy life*, Hector Garcia and Francesc Miralles

 <ins>2022:</ins>
-The Code Breaker, Walter Isaacson
+*The Code Breaker*, Walter Isaacson
-Team of Rivals, Doris Kearns Goodwin
+*Team of Rivals*, Doris Kearns Goodwin
-The Innovators, Walter Isaacson
+*The Innovators*, Walter Isaacson

 <ins>2021:</ins>
 *The Great Gatsby*, F. Scott Fitzgerald